Stonewood Homes proudly sponsors The Big Hoot Auckland 2018 and the New Zealand Child Cancer Foundation.

 Brett O’ Riley

 CEO, Auckland Tourism, Events & Economic Development (ATEED)

-Every child, every family, every community who has received support from Child Cancer Foundation has their own unique story to tell – stories of hope, love, battles, hardship and kindness.
-Since it was established in 1978, Child Cancer Foundation has been part of their stories, providing support when children with cancer and their families need it most.
+Every child, every family, every community who has received support from Child Cancer Foundation has their own unique story to tell – stories of hope, love, battles, hardship, and kindness.
+Since it was established in 1978, Child Cancer Foundation has been part of its stories, providing support when children with cancer and their families need it most.

 In 2018 (forty years since it was established), Child Cancer Foundation will bring storytelling to the streets of Auckland through the Big Hoot.

 Custom-painted owl sculptures will capture people’s imaginations at key locations around the city.
 Owls are icons of storytelling – well known to represent wisdom, migration, diversity, learning and intelligence – and each sculpture will share a unique and meaningful story from the New Zealand community.